clubajax/react-inject-change-events/README.md

         </my-custom-drop-down>
     );

-##IMPORTANT NOTE
+## IMPORTANT NOTE
-This plugin overwrites (copies) much of the functionality of the ChangeEventPlugin, with the exception of the < IE 11.0 specic code, since those browsers are deprecated.
+This plugin overwrites (copies) much of the functionality of the `ChangeEventPlugin`, with the exception of the < IE 11.0 specic code, since those browsers are deprecated.

 This plugin is unofficial, and there is no guarantee that the React team won't render this useless in a future release.